gcquinones00/rest-api-lab/README.md

 ## Overview

 This project is part of the *CIT Data-Driven Cloud Applications* coursework at Purdue University.
-The objective of this assignment is to design and implement a basic RESTful API using Node.js, demonstrating how web services handle HTTP requests and return structured data responses.
+The objective of this assignment is to design and implement a basic REST API using Node.js, demonstrating how web services handle HTTP requests and return structured data responses.

 The lab focuses on understanding how REST APIs function as a core component of modern cloud applications, enabling communication between clients and servers through standardized HTTP methods such as GET, POST, PUT, and DELETE.
 REST APIs are widely used in cloud-based systems to expose and interact with data-driven services.